-55. The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Master of Science (S.M.), Doctor of Philosophy (Ph.D.), Doctor of Engineering (Eng.D.).
+(S.B.), Master of Science (S.M.), Doctor of Philosophy (Ph.D.), Doctor of Science (Sc.D.).
+In Option 1 of Course IV the degree of Master of Architecture (M.Arch.) shall replace that of Master of Science.

-56. To receive the degree of Bachelor of Science the student must have attended the Institute not less than one year, which must be that next preceding his graduation, except as postponement may be specially authorized.
+53. To receive the degree of Bachelor of Science the student must have attended the Institute not less than one year, which must be that next preceding his graduation, except as postponement may be specially authorized.
 He must have completed the prescribed studies of the four years, and must, in addition, pass final examinations, if required, on subjects relating particularly to his course.
 He must, moreover, prepare a dissertation on some subject included in his course of study; or an account of some research made by him; or an original report upon some machine, work of engineering, industrial works, mine, or mineral survey; or an original design accompanied by an explanatory memoir.
 This thesis or design must be approved by the Faculty.

-Theses are to be written on one side only of paper of good quality, 8 by 101⁄2 inches in size, with a margin of not less than one inch on either edge.
-They must be handed to the Secretary of the Faculty not later than the first annual examination.
-Theses and records of work done in preparation of theses are the permanent property of the Institute and shall not be published wholly or in part except by authorization of the heads of the respective departments.
+Theses are to be written on one side only of paper of good quality, 8 by ro1/2 inches in size, with a margin of not less than one inch on each edge.
+They must be handed to the Secretary of the Faculty not later than the day of the first annual examination.
+Theses and records of work done in preparation of theses are the permanent property of the Institute, and shall not be published wholly or in part except by authorization of the heads of the respective departments.

-57. An applicant for the degree of Bachelor of Science in two courses at the same time must have made application for such candidacy not later than November 1 next preceding his graduation.
+54. An applicant for the degree of Bachelor of Science in two courses at the same time must have made application for such candidacy not later than November 1 next preceding his graduation.
 Such applications shall be granted only in the case of students who have previously anticipated fourth-year subjects in one or both of the courses in question to such an extent that they have ample time for the work proposed.
 Every such application shall be referred to a special committee of the Faculty to report as to the eligibility of the candidate, and, in case his application is approved, to have the oversight of all of his work for the remainder of the year, and to report to the Faculty at the close of each term as to the character of the work done.
 The committee shall decide as to the time and manner of carrying on the thesis work required.
 No student shall be allowed to present two theses in the same term.
 A student graduating in more than one course at the same time shall receive but one diploma, which shall, however, state the several courses in which he graduates.